Pecoraro Publishes Workers’ Compensation Investigation Book

 Mario wrote The Claim Game because organizations that fail to identify and eliminate fraud are losing hundreds of thousands of dollars – and many don’t even know it.
 This book offers assistance to claims professionals who don’t have the time or resources to spot the red flags that identify fraud.
 The twenty best practices in this book relates to hiring the right employees, engaging in preventative maintenance throughout the life of a claim, determining who should conduct an investigation when a claim is filed and carrying out the investigative process using a variety of tools.

 The introduction of the book touches on Mario’s background working for his parents’ firm.
-Prior to founding Alliance Worldwide Investigative Group, Mario worked for fifteen years as a private investigator in a family-owned firm and conducted in excess of 2,500 hours of field investigative work, skip-tracing, asset investigations and locating missing persons, heirs and witnesses.
+Prior to founding Alliance Risk Group, Mario worked for fifteen years as a private investigator in a family-owned firm and conducted in excess of 2,500 hours of field investigative work, skip-tracing, asset investigations and locating missing persons, heirs and witnesses.

 In one of excerpt from the book, Mario writes:

 “I can even recall having to enter a shopping mall after a subject to try to find out what they were up to – who would have ever suspected a twelve-year-old investigating someone?
 Nobody!
 In retrospect, it was probably the perfect “cover” for doing surveillance.”